TaciturnTy/Code_Samples/Programming Test/README.txt

-This folder contains a programming test given to me for as part of a job interview.
+This folder contains a programming test given to me as part of a job interview.